skalenetwork/proxy-provision/README.md

 heartbeat_url= # optional - URL for heartbeat monitoring
 network_name= # optional - network name for dapp metrics

+mysql_user= # optional - MySQL user for metrics db
+mysql_password= # optional - MySQL password for metrics db
+mysql_root_password= # optional - MySQL root password for metrics db
 ```

 3. Copy SKALE Manager ABI file for your network to `files/abi.json`
 4. Configure SSL.
    You can use your own certificates by placing them to `files/ssl/proxy` / `files/ssl/explorer` (if explorer is necessary) on the host machine and setting `cert_mode=custom` in inventory.
    Alternatively if you have DigitalOcean account you can put `cert_mode=certbot` and add `do_token` and `email` to inventory to issue free Let's encrypt certificates using certbot.
    > Note: Right now only DigitalOcean can be used to complete ACME challenge for 'certbot' mode.

 ## 3. Usage